cirosantilli/cirosantilli.github.io/index.md

 I am investing full time on: <https://github.com/cirosantilli/booktree>.
 [Presentation video](https://www.youtube.com/watch?v=jTrZ6Zb39K8).

-I intend to pursue this or another [project that interests me](/interests) either by:
+I intend to pursue this or another [project that interests me](/interests) by:

-- joining a company that does similar things
+- joining a company that does *similar things*.
 I will:
     - relocate anywhere (double Brazilian and Italian citizenship)
     - work for any wage that allows me to survive